Public image of Barack Obama: Elitism

 Opponents Clinton and McCain sharply criticized and accused Obama of elitism after he said of small-town Pennsylvanians, "And it's not surprising, then, they get bitter, they cling to guns or religion or antipathy to people who aren't like them or anti-immigrant sentiment or anti-trade sentiment as a way to explain their frustrations."
 Writer Victor Davis Hanson in the National Review also commented on these remarks, and inventoried Obama's elite credentials, vacation choices, fashion sense, and speech topics, including the cost of college tuition to conclude that Obama and his "agenda" were "yuppie to the core."

 Obama stated that he was raised by a single mother, in a family that had little money, and he benefited from scholarships to get his education.

 Another allegation of elitism came from Jesse Jackson, who criticized Obama in 2007 for "acting like he's white", in response to the Jena 6 beating case.
-The newspaper later reported that Jackson said he did not remember saying Obama was "acting like he's white", but he continued to chastise the Illinois Democrat as well as the other presidential candidates for not bringing more attention to this issue.
+Jackson later said he did not remember saying that, but continued to criticize Obama and other candidates on Jena 6.
 Additionally, on July 6, 2008, during an interview with Fox News, a microphone picked up Jackson whispering to fellow guest Dr. Reed Tuckson, "See, Barack's been, ahh, talking down to black people on this faith-based...
 I want to cut his nuts out."
 Jackson was expressing his disappointment in Obama's Father's Day speech chastisement of black fathers.
 Following his Fox News interview, Jackson apologized and reiterated his support for Obama.
 In June 2008, Ralph Nader made a similar "acting white" claim when he accused Obama of trying to "talk white" and appealing to white guilt in the election campaign.